AustinGil/presentations/edge-compute.md

 ---

-# With that in mind, we should...
+# With everything in mind, we should...

 <v-clicks>